atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 Rug editors ***work at the level of a specific project***, for example this is typically a particular ***repository on GitHub***.

-Rug Editors can be found in the `/.atomist/editors` directory of a [Rug Archive](/rug/rug-archive.md).
+Rug editors can be found in the `/.atomist/editors` directory of a [Rug Archive](/rug/rug-archive.md).

 Editors also have access to template content in the same archive,